Notes on Theory of Distributed Systems: Applications

 We can repeat this step until we've covered $n-1$ objects.
 This implies that there \emph{are} at least $n-1$ objects (the space lower bound), and in the worst case some reader reads all of them (the step complexity lower bound).

-\myChapter{Restricted-use objects}{2020}{} The Jayanti-Tan-Toueg bound puts a hard floor under the worst-case complexity of almost anything interesting we'd like to do wait-free in a system that provides only historyless objects as primitives.
-As with the consensus hierarchy lower bounds, we could interpret this as a reason to demand stronger primivitives.
+\myChapter{Restricted-use objects}{2026}{} The Jayanti-Tan-Toueg bound puts a hard floor under the worst-case complexity of almost anything interesting we'd like to implement with solo termination in a system that provides only historyless objects as primitives.
+As with the consensus hierarchy lower bounds, we could interpret this as a reason to demand stronger primitives.
 Or we could look for ways to bypass the JTT bound.

 One approach is to modify our target objects so that they are no longer perturbable.
 This can be done by limiting their use: a counter or max register that can only change its value a limited number of times is not perturbable, because once we hit the limit, there is no perturbing sequence of operations that we can insert between $Λ_k$ and $Σ_k$ in the JTT execution that changes the value returned by the eventual reader.
 This observation motivated a line of work on restricted-use max registers~\cite{AspnesAC2012} and restricted-use snapshots~\cite{AspnesACHE2015} that have polylogarithmic worst-case individual step complexity assuming a polynomial limit on updates.
-While restricted-use objects might not be all that exciting on their own, they in turn have served as building blocks for implementations of snapshots with polylogarithmic expected individual step complexity~\cite{AspnesC2013} or polylogarithmic amortized individual step complexity~\cite{BaigHMT2020}.
+While restricted-use objects might not be all that exciting on their own, they in turn have served as building blocks for implementations of snapshots with polylogarithmic polylogarithmic amortized individual step complexity~\cite{AhadBaigHMT2020}.

 In this chapter, we will concentrate on the original restricted-use max register construction of Aspnes, Attiya, and Censor-Hillel~\cite{AspnesAC2012}, and its extension to give restricted-use snapshots by Aspnes~\etal~\cite{AspnesACHE2015}.